Victor-Guerrero-Devs/css-courses/adv-css-&-sass/6-natours-responsive/README.md

 With these two options, we can save mobile users about 400kb in data while still giving them a sharp img if they have high density screens

+## Testing Browser Support

+The newer a CSS feature is, the more likely it is not supported by boomer browsers like internet explorer and safari.

+SASS provides some tools to get around this like `@supports (X) { }` which means if X is supported by the browser do this styling

+If X is not supported, those styles arent applied.

+Main concern is making the CSS work for safari by using web kits.